-Before starting to target any particular area online it is important to find out as much information as possible.
+Before starting to target any particular area online it is important to perform competition research first to find out as much information as possible.
 These are the main areas I need to have information about:

 - Is there traffic

 - How much will it cost to compete?

 - How long will it take to get to the first page of Google?

 SEO is little use to a website that is selling a product that no-one has ever heard of.
 The intention of SEO is to put your website into the stream of traffic that is already there, it is not a way to generate traffic where there are no current searches.